timescale/docs/api/_hyperfunctions/heartbeat_agg/rollup.md

     - heartbeat_agg()
 api_details:
   summary: |
-    This will combine multiple heartbeat aggregates into one.
+    This combines multiple heartbeat aggregates into one.
 This can be used to combine aggregates into adjacent intervals into one larger interval, such as rolling daily aggregates into a weekly or monthly aggregate.